hallvard/highlightjs-lineify/README.md

 ## Usage

 Import the hljs object as usual from the highlightjs module, and then import the LineifyPlugin class.
+The latter isn't currently published anywhere, but the [minified js file](dist/highlightjs-lineify.min.js) is in the dist folder.

 Then register the plugin as follows:

 ```